Mr-Io/c-language-solutions/docs/index.rst

-Level 3 optimization involves loop unrolling, vector instruction optimizations, usage of functional style when branch prediction is not possible, and other techniques that; 1. make the optimization not portable (only maximized for the target machine) and 2. make the code order of magnitude more complex and less readable.
+Level 3 optimization involves loop unrolling, vector instruction optimizations, usage of functional style when branch prediction is not possible, minimize cache misses with locality... and other techniques that; 1. make the optimization not portable (only maximized for the target machine) and 2. make the code order of magnitude more complex and less readable.